0xpantera/Groth.jl/README.md

 # Groth.jl

-**A modular, educational implementation of the Groth16 zero-knowledge proof system**
+Research-focused, modular implementation of the Groth16 zero-knowledge proof system in Julia.
-*Built from scratch in Julia for learning, research, and cryptographic enlightenment*
+This repo explores cryptographic primitives (finite fields, curves, pairings) and the Groth16 protocol end-to-end in Julia.

+Note: This project is for research and experimentation.
+It is not intended for production use.

 ## Project Structure